GeoFLAC/Laghost/README.md

 ## Building

-Laghos has the following external dependencies:
+Laghost has the following external dependencies:

 - *hypre*, used for parallel linear algebra, we recommend version 2.11.2<br>
    https://computation.llnl.gov/casc/hypre/software.html